A-Fromell-ITxPT/SpecTest/apc/APC-II_Draft.md

 accepted as identification of a PASSENGER ENTRANCE COUNT data item, without a need for a SensorEntranceMapping.

-> ***SPEC QUESTION:*** This is added to simplify the single-space
-> vehicle/bus case, which does not gain anything by having a Space
-> defined(?)
-OTOH defining a Space is not hard, and removes this special
-> case.
-Lets discuss.

 # 5. Data Format JSON

 The Data Format for APC-II is JSON.
 As this is a Data Centric